stackbit-projects/nibble-6deef/content/about.md

 This space is intended to document some of the things I've learnt during period, which should end by the Fall of 2021 and other, *more or less*, personal topics.

 Thanks for reading.

+The world always seems brighter when you’ve just made something that wasn’t there before.
+Neil Gaiman